lunasec-io/lunasec/docs/pages/overview/token-lifecycle.md

 ---
 id: "token-lifecycle"
-title: "Token Lifecycle"
+title: "What are Tokens?"
-sidebar_label: "Token Lifecycle"
+sidebar_label: "What are Tokens?"
 sidebar_position: 4
 ---
 <!--